MaximeDaigle/Neural-network-from-scratch/README.md

 # Neural network from scratch

-Implement a neural network (with one hidden layer) for multiclass classification.
-The implementation is done with only numpy.
+Implement a neural network for classification with only numpy.
 The calculation used to implement front propagation, back propagation and gradient descent are shown in the pdf file.

-The neural network correctly classifies 100% of the test set of the circles dataset.
+Parameters:
+hidden_dims=(512, 256),
+number of classes=10,
+learning rate=7e-4,
+batch_size=1000,
+seed=0,
+activation="relu", "sigmoid" or "tanh" init_method="glorot"